You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 • Has passed the naturalization test on the German legal and social order.

 Some countries have rules which prevent their citizens from giving up their previous citizenship.
-In this case, the German authorities have some discretion concerning how the rule stating that you must renounce previous citizenship.
+In this case, the German authorities have some discretion concerning the rule regarding renouncing previous citizenship.

 How to get German Citizenship through Marriage